codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Sending Points to Codio
 -----------------------

 Codio provides a Python library to facilitate reporting points from your custom scripts.
 There are four functions in this library: `send_grade`, `send_grade_v2`, `send_partial` and `send_partial_v2`.
-See :ref:`Allow Partial Points <partial-points>` for more information about setting up partial points.
+Partial points are only used in Advanced Code tests, see :ref:`Allow Partial Points <partial-points>` for more information about setting up partial points.

 In order to use this library you need to add the following code to the top of your grading script: